 The current SJ Learns Grants Committee, comprised of community members and SJPLF board members, is a standing body of the Library Foundation board that guides award decisions and supports the administrative grant team as needed.
 Grants are administered by the San José Public Library Foundation (SJPLF), with the San José Public Library’s Education Team providing leadership for the grant process and all related administrative, programmatic, and evaluation activities.

 The SJ Learns initiative was launched in response to low academic performance among students in low-income communities in San José.
 Approximately half of third-graders are not proficient in English Language Arts (ELA), Reading, and Mathematics, and nearly 5,000 at-risk K-3 students lack access to free, quality, school-based after school programs.
 These students are more likely to be English language learners, children of low-income families, and/or boys of color.

 High-quality extended learning programs provide crucial academic support for struggling students in the classroom.
 They are especially important for students from low-income families who cannot afford fee-based alternatives.

-To fund the initial SJ Learns grant cycle, the Mayor’s Office partnered with the Silicon Valley Community Foundation, the largest community foundation in the world.
-SVCF brought philanthropic and regional education expertise to the table, supported the grantmaking process, provided strong oversight of programs and evaluation, and facilitated the development of a grantee learning community.
+For the initial adminstration of the SJ Learns program, the Mayor’s Office partnered with the Silicon Valley Community Foundation (SVCF).
+SVCF brought philanthropic and regional education expertise to the table, supported the grantmaking process, provided oversight of programs and evaluation, and facilitated the development of a grantee learning community.

-The SJ Learns grant program has been annualized, recognizing the importance of the City’s role in educational programming and funding.
+In 2019, The City of San José annualized the grant, recognizing the importance of the City’s role in educational programming and funding.
 The San José Public Library’s Education Team leads all related administrative, programmatic, and evaluation activities for the RFP.
 The Library Foundation administers the grants.